Learn

 What is climate restoration?

-Climate restoration means restoring a climate that humans have actually survived over the long term – and doing it by 2050, while Earth’s systems are still working well enough.
+Climate restoration means bringing back a climate in which humans have thrived over the long term – and doing it by 2050, while Earth’s systems are still functioning well enough to support the process.

-The historically safe climate is the pre-industrial climate, which we had for thousands of years until about 100 years ago.
-The pre-industrial climate allowed us to develop agriculture and civilizations.
-In these relatively stable conditions, CO2 in the air remained about 280 parts per million (ppm).
+The historically safe climate refers to the pre-industrial era, which lasted for thousands of years until about 100 years ago.
+This stable climate allowed agriculture and civilizations to flourish, with CO2 levels in the atmosphere remaining around 280 parts per million (ppm).

 Where are we now?

-Today we’re in uncharted territory.
-Over the last couple of centuries, we’ve burned so much fossil fuel that there’s a trillion tons of excess, or “legacy” CO2 already in the air.
+Today, we’re in uncharted territory.
+Over the past couple of centuries, we’ve burned so much fossil fuel that a trillion tons of excess, or “legacy,” CO2 now lingers in the atmosphere.

-There’s 50% more CO2 in the atmosphere now than 200 years ago.
-Put in terms of parts per million–we’re over 420 ppm now, from 280 in pre-industrial times.
+There’s 50% more CO2 in the air than there was 200 years ago.
+In terms of parts per million (ppm), we’ve gone from 280 in pre-industrial times to over 420 ppm today.

-For some perspective: The last time CO2 levels were this high was between 14 and 16 million years ago, way before humans existed.
-Hominids and chimps hadn’t even evolved from gorillas.
+For perspective: The last time CO2 levels were this high was between 14 and 16 million years ago—long before humans existed, even before hominids and chimps evolved from gorillas.

 Won’t reaching net-zero emissions by 2050 keep us safe?